 There are only 7 ingredients in this fun colourful classic Rocky Road candy, most of them are fridge or pantry staples.

 - dark chocolate

 Now the fun begins (and full recipe is available in the recipe card below)…

 - Step 1.
 Grab a heatproof bowl and melt the chocolate along with the butter and syrup over some simmering water.

 - Step 2.
 Let the chocolate mixture cool for a few mins before adding in the rest of the ingredient and mixing well.
 See properly easy right?

 - Step 3.
-Pour the Rocky Road minx into a lined baking tray and spread the mixture out to the corners.
+Pour the Rocky Road minx into a lined baking tray or silicon tray and spread the mixture out to the corners.

 - Step 4.
 Refrigerate for 2 hrs minimum or overnight and then cut into squares before serving.